Lessons Learned From Investigations of Product Failures

 “First Responders”

-Prompt action generally contributes to good will and positive publicity.
+Prompt action generally contributes to good will and positive publicity during a quality investigation.
 But the challenge is a deficit of facts at this stage since the forensic investigation itself hasn’t started.\

 Standard Operating Procedure